cms-opendata-workshop/play-with-docker.github.io/_posts/2020-09-28-cms-od-wh-pre-exercises.markdown

 cmsRun Demo/DemoAnalyzer/demoanalyzer_cfg.py
 ```

-## 1.2 Access a physics object collection in an analysis job
+## 2.2 Access a physics object collection in an analysis job
 The [tutorial set on CMSSW](https://cms-opendata-workshop.github.io/workshop-lesson-cmssw/index.html) gives a good introduction to some functionalities of the CMSSW which will be useful in this workshop.
 Read it through carefully.
 Again, as for the docker tutorial set, here we **only** list the commands, but do not repeat the instructions.
 Clicking in the commands is good for catching up, but to learn, go back to the tutorial pages.

 To get access to a physics object collection, follow [this episode](https://cms-opendata-workshop.github.io/workshop-lesson-cmssw/04_source/index.html) of the tutorial.

-To add a muon collection, you need to modify the source code in `Demo/DemoAnalyzer/src/DemoAnalyzer.cc` and `Demo/DemoAnalyzer/BuildFile.xml`.
+To add a muon collection, you need to modify the source code in `Demo/DemoAnalyzer/src/DemoAnalyzer.cc` and `Demo/DemoAnalyzer/BuildFile.xml` as explained in the tutorial.

-Again, in case of trouble, modify the files with
+Again, in case of trouble with editors, you can modify the `DemoAnalyzer.cc`file with

 ```.term1
 cat > Demo/DemoAnalyzer/src/DemoAnalyzer.cc <<EOL